kahunacohen/real-world-fp/README.md

 ## A Functional Implementation

-OK with the theory out of the way, now we're ready to refactor.
+OK, with the theory out of the way, now we're ready to refactor.
 Let's start, for now, by avoiding the cruft of classes and work with plain old functions.
 If we need to remember state, we'll consider using classes later.

 We'll also try to consider the smallest chunks of functionality possible and their inputs and outputs.
 The first thing we need to do is get the data from the file.
 It's input is a path and its output is a string.